Borzna

-Borzna (Борзна, [borzˈnɑ]), also referred to as Borsna, is a historic town in northern Ukraine, in Nizhyn Raion of Chernihiv Oblast.
+Borzna (Борзна, [borzˈnɑ]), also referred to as Borsna, is a city in Nizhyn Raion, Chernihiv Oblast, northern Ukraine.
 It hosts the administration of Borzna urban hromada, one of the hromadas of Ukraine.
 Population:

-Location
+Geography

 Borzna is located on the Desna, next to an international highway connecting Kyiv and Moscow (E101).
 Chernihiv is about 100 km away.
 Borzna has no railway (the nearest railway stations being Doch (14 km) with north–south routes and Plysky (20 km) with west–east routes.

 The city derives its name from the river it lies on, a tributary of the Desna.

 Climate

 Borzna has a humid continental climate (Koppen Dfb).
 The warmest months are June, July, and August, with mean temperatures of 19 C. The coldest are December, January, and February, with mean temperatures of -7 C. The highest ever temperature recorded in the town was 41.3 C in July 2010.
 The coldest temperature ever recorded in the city was -35.9 C in January 1987.
 Snow cover usually lies from mid-November to the end of March, with the frost-free period lasting 180 days on average, but surpassing 200 days in recent years.